marvinneugebauer/Master/README.md

 Pinggera, Peter, et al. (2016).
 Lost and found: detecting small road hazards for self-driving vehicles.
 2016 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 IEEE, 2016.

+<a id="1">[3]</a>
+Zhu, Yi, et al. (2019).
+Improving semantic segmentation via video propagation and label relaxation.
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2019.